popphp/docs/user_guide/forms.rst

         <span class="checkbox-span">Blue</span>
     </fieldset>

-As you can see, in the special case of a field collection set, the object manages a lot of creation and assignment of values and other elements, such as the `<span>` elements that hold the field values.
+In the special case of a field collection set, the object manages the creation and assignment of values and other elements, such as the `<span>` elements that hold the field values.
 Each element has a class attribute that can be utilized for styling.

 Labels
 ------